awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ### What Are Data Events?<a name="cloudtrail-concepts-data-events"></a>

-Data events provide insight into the resource operations performed on or in a resource\.
+Data events provide information about the resource operations performed on or in a resource\.
 These are also known as *data plane operations*\.
 Data events are often high\-volume activities\.
 Example data events include:
 +  Amazon S3 object\-level API activity \(for example, `GetObject`, `DeleteObject`, and `PutObject` API operations\)\.
 + AWS Lambda function execution activity \(the `Invoke` API\)\.

  Data events are disabled by default when you create a trail\.
 To record CloudTrail data events, you must explicitly add to a trail the supported resources or resource types for which you want to collect activity\.
-For more information, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md) and [Data Events](logging-management-and-data-events-with-cloudtrail.md#logging-data-events)\.
+For more information, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md) and [Data Events](logging-data-events-with-cloudtrail.md#logging-data-events)\.

 Additional charges apply for logging data events\.
+For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

+### What Are Insights Events?<a name="cloudtrail-concepts-insights-events"></a>

+CloudTrail Insights events capture unusual activity in your AWS account\.
+If you have Insights events enabled, and CloudTrail detects unusual activity, Insights events are logged to a different folder or prefix in the destination S3 bucket for your trail\.
+You can also see the type of insight and the incident time period when you view Insights events on the CloudTrail console\.
+Insights events provide relevant information such as the associated API, incident time, and statistics that help you understand and act on unusual activity\.
+Unlike other types of events captured in a CloudTrail trail, Insights events are logged only when CloudTrail detects changes in your account's API usage that differ significantly from the account's typical usage patterns\.
+Examples of activity that might generate Insights events include:
++ Your account typically logs no more than 20 Amazon S3 `deleteBucket` API calls per minute, but your account starts to log an average of 100 `deleteBucket` API calls per minute\.
+An Insights event is logged at the start of the unusual activity, and another Insights event is logged to mark the end of the unusual activity\.
++ Your account typically logs 20 calls per minute to the Amazon EC2 `AuthorizeSecurityGroupIngress` API, but your account starts to log zero calls to `AuthorizeSecurityGroupIngress`\.
+An Insights event is logged at the start of the unusual activity, and ten minutes later, when the unusual activity ends, another Insights event is logged to mark the end of the unusual activity\.

+These examples are provided for illustration purposes only\.
+Your results may vary depending on your use case\.

+Insights events are disabled by default when you create a trail\.
+To record CloudTrail Insights events, you must explicitly enable Insights event collection on a new or existing trail\.
+For more information, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md) and [Logging Insights Events for Trails](logging-insights-events-with-cloudtrail.md)\.

+Additional charges apply for logging Insights events events\.
 For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

 ## What Is CloudTrail Event History?<a name="cloudtrail-concepts-event-history"></a>